-School Bus Drivers with little to no experience tend to make between $18210 and $22310 while the more experienced ones make over $37260 per year.
+School Bus Drivers with little to no experience tend to make between $19000 and $24670 while the more experienced ones can earn over $40540 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A School Bus Driver is to move to a higher paying state like ND.
-Right now, the highest paying states for School Bus Drivers are ND, DC, HI, NY and AK.
+One of the easiest ways to increase your salary as a School or Special Client Bus Driver is to move to a higher paying state like DC.
+Right now, the highest paying states for School Bus Drivers are DC, AK, ND, NY and WA.

-3 other factors that can increase your salary as A School Bus Driver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a School or Special Client Bus Driver is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other School Bus Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other School Bus Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a School or Special Client Bus Driver.